Atmospheric battle will determine where Dorian hits Florida

 It’s a battle of mammoth meteorological forces, and at stake is where Hurricane Dorian strikes the United States.

-Four days before the system is expected to come ashore, Dorian could hit practically anywhere in Florida because the weather forces that will determine it path have not yet had their showdown, meteorologists said.
+Four days before the system is expected to come ashore, Dorian could hit practically anywhere in Florida because the weather forces that will determine its path have not yet had their showdown, meteorologists said.
 As of Thursday, the National Hurricane Center had practically all of eastern Florida in a cone of uncertainty, meaning the entire region was at risk.

 Forecasters are fairly confident about one thing: Dorian will be powerful.